gsi-upm/senpy/README.rst

 The latest PyPI package is verified to install on Ubuntu, Debian and Arch Linux.

-If you have trouble installing Senpy in your platform, see `Having problems?`_.
+If you have trouble installing Senpy on your platform, see `Having problems?`_.

 Developing
 ----------